RiverGlide/CukeSalad/README.md

       end
     end

-Notice - no need to write the step_definitions... just express the roles and the tasks in clear, concise and easy to read classes.
+There's no need to write `step_definitions`... simply express the _roles_ and the _tasks_ in clear, concise and easy to read classes.